-Regarding the most actual hardware compatibility please see the document NETAVIS Observer Server, Client and Storage Compatibility and Requirements or consult our web.
+Regarding the most current hardware compatibility please see the document Netavis Observer Server, Client and Storage Compatibility and Requirements which is available on every installed Netavis Observer system or our website www.netavis.net.

 The processor and memory requirements on your server depend on the size of your system (number of cameras and users).
-Ask your NETAVIS solution partner to help you specify your system.
+Ask your Netavis solution partner to help you specify your system.

-- However, you need a DVD-ROM drive for installing which can be built-in or connected via USB as an external device. - Client on server installations need more CPU power and RAM in the server for the additional client GUI.
-Details can be found in the document NETAVIS Observer Server, Client and Storage Compatibility and Requirements.
+- However, you need a DVD-ROM drive for installing which can be built-in or connected via USB as an external device. - Client-on-server installations need more CPU power and RAM in the server for the additional client GUI.
+Details can be found in the document Netavis Observer Server, Client and Storage Compatibility and Requirements.

-Caution: Most troubles during the installation of Observer come from unsupported hardware components!
+Caution: Most issues during the installation of Observer come from unsupported hardware components!